Raynald Desjardins: First incarceration

 Desjardins had ties to outlaw biker gangs, and in 1993, he was arrested as part of an RCMP investigation called "Operation Jaggy" for his role in the attempted import of 700 kilos of cocaine from Venezuela together with the Hells Angels.
 On 9 July 1993, Desjardins called Rizzuto on his cell phone, saying he needed to see him right away; the RCMP who were listening in noted that Desjardins was the only associate of Rizzuto who did not use the formal and respectful tone when addressing him, indicating that he had power within the Rizzuto family.
 On 25 August 1993, Desjardins was arrested as part of Operation Jaggy, and refused the Crown's offer of a plea bargain in exchange for testifying against Rizzuto.
 Desjardins stated: "Vito's my buddy; I'm going to do my time.
 And when I get out, I'll go shake his hand".
 At the time of his arrest, Desjardins exposed a corrupt RCMP officer, Jean Lord, whom he revealed had been trying to sell him information, which he hoped would lead to a reduced sentence.
-He later pleaded guilty on October 24, 1994 to being part of a conspiracy to bring up to 5,000 kilos of cocaine into Canada, and was sentenced to 15 years in prison.
+He later pleaded guilty on October 24, 1994, to being part of a conspiracy to bring up to 5,000 kilos of cocaine into Canada, and was sentenced to 15 years in prison.

 While serving time for his conviction, Desjardins, nicknamed "the Millionaire", exerted control over his institution and its other prisoners.
 The renovation of a prison jogging track, by a contractor with whom he was associated, and paid for with his own money, prompted a federal investigation.
-A report by Corrections Canada described Desjardins as a leader of a Leclerc prison gang, consisting mostly of imprisoned Hells Angels and Mafosi, that engaged in violent incidents in a bid to dominate the prison.
+A report by Corrections Canada described Desjardins as a leader of a Leclerc prison gang, consisting mostly of imprisoned Hells Angels and Mafiosi, that engaged in violent incidents in a bid to dominate the prison.
 He was "treated like he was a king', having his own personal computer and desk in his cell.
 Despite being implicated in multiple crimes against other inmates, he was never charged.